 Sentence structure is like structuring Lego pieces for effective communication, influencing the clarity and coherence of the ideas conveyed.
-In the realm of academic writing, skilful manipulation of sentence structure is essential to enhance the reader’s understanding, providing a more profound insight into complex subjects.
+In the realm of academic writing, skillful manipulation of sentence structure is essential to enhance the reader’s understanding, providing a more profound insight into complex subjects.
 Correctly structuring sentences is a critical element of rigorous academic discourse, emphasizing the vital importance of mastering sentence construction techniques.

 Definition: Sentence structure